Close Alert Banner

 • Ensure staff involved in naloxone distribution have received training.

-KFL&A Public Health staff will work with you through the enrollment process, provide required training and support you to ensure a smooth integration of naloxone distribution into your organization’s day-to-day activities.
+KFL&A Public Health staff will work with you through the enrollment process and support you to ensure a smooth integration of naloxone distribution into your organization’s day-to-day activities.
+Flexible options are available for staff training.

 Contact KFL&A Public Health for more information.